Implication of nano-Hertz stochastic gravitational wave on dynamical dark matter through a dark first-order phase transition: Penetration rate of dark matter across the bubble wall

 \section{Penetration rate of dark matter across the bubble wall}

 Only particles with enough energy can pass through the bubble wall when they hit the wall.
 In bubble wall frame, this condition reads~\cite{Baker:2019ndr,Chway:2019kft,Jiang:2023nkj},

 where $p_z^w$ is the particle $z$-direction momentum in the bubble wall frame, $\Delta m^2=m_\chi^2-m_0^2$ with $m_\chi=y_\chi v$ being the mass of $\chi$ after phase transition and $m_0$ being the mass in the false vacuum~\cite{Chao:2020adk}.
-In our work we set $m_0=0$. $y_\chi$ is the coupling between DM and the scalar field and the $v$ is the vacuum value deep inside the bubble.
+In our work, we set $m_0=0$. $y_\chi$ is the coupling between DM and the scalar field.

 Assuming DM is in thermal equilibrium outside the bubble, then in the bubble wall frame its distribution function follows the Bose-Einstein or Fermi-Dirac distribution